Clara Bohm-Schuch: Parliamentary representative

 From 1919 to 1920, Clara Bohm-Schuch was a member of the Weimar National Assembly and of the parliamentary Investigatory Committee for the Question of Responsibility for the World War (Untersuchungsausschuss für die Schuldfragen des Weltkrieges).
 She was subsequently a member of the Reichstag until 1933.
 In parliament she fought especially for the protection of mothers and children.
-During the last SPD caucus meeting before the passing of the Enabling Act, the parliamentary representative and Reichsbanner chief Karl Höltermann argued against taking part in the vote because he had been warned by members of the Centre Party that in such a case, the SA would not permit SDP deputies to leave the Kroll Opera House alive.
+During the last SPD caucus meeting before the passing of the Enabling Act, the parliamentary representative and Reichsbanner chief Karl Höltermann argued against taking part in the vote because he had been warned by members of the Centre Party that in such a case, the SA would not permit SPD deputies to leave the Kroll Opera House alive.
 Together with Louise Schroeder, Bohm-Schuch spoke vehemently against this proposed absenteeism.

 Nazi era

-Following the Nazi seizure of power, in August 1933 she was detained in the Barnimstraße Women's Prison.
+Following the Nazi seizure of power, in August 1933 she was detained in the Barnimstrasse women's prison.
 Although she was in prison only for 15 days, she was psychologically destroyed as a consequence of this imprisonment and after her release was required to report regularly to the police.

 Clara Bohm-Schuch died in Berlin on 6 May 1936 and was buried on 12 May 1936 on the Baumschulenweg Cemetery on Kiefholzstrasse in Baumschulenweg.
 Five thousand people attended her funeral, an act which was regarded as a silent protest against the Nazi regime.

 Memorials

-In 1966, the street Bohm-Schuch-Weg in Berlin-Neukölln was named for her.
+In 1966, the street Bohm-Schuch-Weg in Gropiusstadt, Neukölln, was named for her.
 Since 1992, Bohm-Schuch's name appears on one of the 96 plaques in the Memorial to the Murdered Members of the Reichstag, on the corner of Scheidemannstraße / Republic Square in Berlin near the Reichstag building.